Ash and Cinder | chapter 5

 The air leaves my lungs for the second time today, only this time it doesn’t come back.
 A strange, awful pain settles over my chest like a vice.
 Time stretches into meaninglessness.
 Seconds turn into hours, turn into months, turn into minutes, and when I snap back to the present I’ve made my decision.
 But first, a sudden, flaring anger has bubbled up inside me.
 I stalk up the nearest rock, which happens to be the one I sat on last night, and drive my knee down hard on it.
 The rock shudders, cracks with a satisfying hollow snap.
 The extra energy vibrates up my leg and dissipates around my hips, setting off phantom pain from an old injury.
 I stagger back, limping and trying not to.
 It’s then that the sound of weeping reaches my ears.

 “We’ll get her back.”
 He promises, turning to me.
 “But first…” He trails off, staring at the place where Chastin fell.
 First, we bury our dead.
 I glance down the hill to where Maverick is.
 He bends, plucks something from the rubble, and shoves it in his pocket.
 I wait for him to trudge back up the hill, then we both make our way over to the others.
 The woman is on her knees now, she has Chastin’s head in her lap, and is sobbing uncontrollably.
+Four bloodred roses blooming in a scatterplot over his chest.
 A trickle of blood has dripped out the corner of Chastin’s mouth, his eyes, half-open, stare permanently ahead at some unseeable thing.
 The woman strokes his face, runs her fingers through his blond hair.
 Her chest heaves unevenly as she chokes on her tears.

 A quick glance around shows that Chastin’s death is a loss that everyone feels.
 The Asian guy is blinking hard, tears form tracks in the soot on his cheeks.
-Bakari has his arms folded across his chest, his chin is tucked as he stares at Chastin.
+King has his arms folded across his chest, his chin is tucked as he stares at Chastin.
+In the light of day I can make out old scars on his face, carved across his forehead in imperfect raised lines.
+When he frowns, the lines buckle.
 Leaning on the boulder, not far away, is Dieter.
 He’s watching the others.
 I note with a slight twinge of regret that his left eyelid is swollen and black.
 The bruise flowers up across his temple and disappears into his fair hairline.

 When the woman’s sobbing has reduced to sniffling, Maverick steps forward and crouches to rest a hand on her shoulder.
 A whispered communication passes between them.
 The woman nods, and Maverick stands up and steps back.